Juan-Severiano/express-base-project/README.md

-# express-base-project
-Basis for a development with Express
+# Basis for a development with Express

+# Getting Started

+## Step 1: Cloning Github Repository